By Chet Yarbrough

 Thomas Sowell offers a scholarly and cogent history of discrimination, and slavery, but like all who report facts of the past, Sowell’s book narrows the complete story.

-Thomas Sowell seems to have agreed to a book title to create sales; not promote an insightful analysis of discrimination.
-He fails to convince one of an inheritable “Redneck/Liberal” meme that permeates the American South to perpetuate human discrimination.
+Thomas Sowell agreed to a book title to create sales, not promote an insightful analysis of discrimination.
+He fails to convince one that an inherited “Redneck/Liberal” meme either originates or perpetuates American Southern discrimination.

 Sowell’s argument is a Redneck culture and White Liberals explain the plight of Black Americans.
 It is a false theory because of his selective collection and use of facts.
 Unequal treatment and opportunity are based on difference, a much broader human label than redneck, liberal, or conservative.

 This is not to say, as Sowell notes, that history shows Blacks did not victimize their own people.
-It is that color of one’s skin entails a host of false assumptions about people of color, particularly by those in positions of power.
+It is that color of one’s skin entails a host of false assumptions about people of color, particularly by those of a different pigmentation.

 Sowell is certainly correct about culture as an identifiable difference that causes discrimination, but skin color magnifies difference, particularly when those in power are white.
 Putting aside that disagreement, Sowell’s book is a first-rate history of what has happened to minorities who are different from those in power.

 One might agree with Sowell that both Blacks and whites can be “Rednecks” but there is no “Redneck” culture.
 There are rich who live in fine houses.
 There are poor who are homeless.
 There are unemployed looking for work.
 There are unemployed not looking for work.
 There are able-bodied and disabled; some of which work, some not.
 Any of them can be “Rednecks”, “Liberals”, or “Conservatives”.
 Many came from Europe, England, South American, Africa, and Asia to settle in America.
 There cultures, and indigenous Indians evolved in America from what they were in the countries in which they were born.
 The circumstances of America changed them.
 What did not change is human nature’s habit of discrimination based on difference.